-What is a health surveillance?
+What is health surveillance?

 Health surveillance is the act of repeatedly gathering health checks from your employees about their health, this will help you identify ill health that’s caused by work.
 This includes collecting information on whether the employee has recently experienced shortness of breath, runny nose, chest tightness, and asthma attacks.

 By law, employers are required to complete health surveillance if their employees are exposed to health risks, even after you’ve put protective measures in place to mitigate risks.
-This is because any control measure to reduce exposure aren’t always reliable.
+This is because any control measures to reduce exposure aren’t always reliable.

 What is occupational asthma?

 Occupational asthma is a type of asthma that’s caused by substances used in the workplace.
 Employees can be sensitive or even allergic to particular substances.
+It is an occupational health issue.

-When they are exposed to these substances, regardless of whether it's a low level, can be asthma triggers.
+When they are exposed to these substances, regardless of whether it's a low level, they can be asthma triggers.

 Carrying out risk assessments and health surveillance for occupational asthma can help you identify symptoms earlier and adapt or reduce your employee's exposure to substances.
 This will, in turn, reduce your employee’s risk of developing occupational asthma.